Financial

 Step #1 – Gain a College Degree

 You need a college degree to become a certified financial planner.
-Unfortunately, it’s not possible to earn this designation without an undergraduate college degree.
-Your degree can be in any subject, but it will be in business or finance most of the time.
+Unfortunately, it’s not possible to earn this designation without an undergraduate degree.
+Your degree can be in any subject, but it will usually be in business or finance.

 You can actually start the certification process before you have graduated.
 You have up to five years to earn your college degree after passing the CFP exam.
 This means you can take it during any year you are working on in college without worry.

 Some students decide to take the CFP exam early on, just in case.
-This leaves plenty of time to retake the exam if you don’t pass it the first time.
+This leaves plenty of time to retake it if they don’t pass the first time.

 Step #2 – Take the Required Coursework

-Before you can sit for the CFP exam, you will need to complete the CFP Board’s certification coursework.
-In addition, choosing from one of the 150+ registered programs across the country will be necessary.
+Before you can sit for the CFP exam, you will need to complete the CFP Board’s certification coursework and choose from one of the 150+ registered programs across the country.

 You will need to study under a pre-approved provider from the CFP Board.
-It can take 12 to 18 months to complete this coursework.
+Completing this coursework can take 12 to 18 months.
 Some candidates with qualifying credentials may be able to use the accelerated path.

 Even if you can use the accelerated path, you will need to complete the 45-hour financial plan development curriculum known as the Capstone Course.
 This course will be completed with a final project, which includes developing and presenting a financial plan.